Serhii1108/crud-api/README.md

 ## Useful information

+- An instance of the server is created during the tests, so you do NOT need to run the server in parallel in another terminal
 - When you stop the app(Ctrl+C), statistics are printed in the console
 - Logs is printing in the console
 - Server port: `8080`